ansys/pypim/doc/source/contributing.rst

 Tests are entirely based on mocks and do not require any external software.
-Run the tests with the following code:
+Run the tests with this command:

 .. code-block::